t Smart Home Morning Routines: 8 Automations That Start Your Day Right - CleverHomeClub

 Primer: Where to Build Your Routines

 Before we dive in, you need to know where you’re building these.
-Pick
+Pick your platform:

 • Alexa (Amazon Echo): Open the Alexa app → More →